The Venture Maker Approach

 science

 Architecture on paper is theory.
 A working pilot is proof.
 I build a functional slice of your system — the hardest part, not the easiest — using the architecture and standards we defined.
-This is where bad assumptions surface and get corrected before they cost you six months.
+This is where bad assumptions surface and get corrected before they cost you six months in production.

 arrow_forward